 - 1 clove garlic minced

-- 1/2 tsp red pepper flakes
+- 1/2 teaspoon red pepper flakes

-- 2 tbsp Worcestershire sauce
+- 2 tablespoon Worcestershire sauce

-- 1.9 oz onion soup mix I used Knorr, 55g pkg
+- 1.9 ounce onion soup mix I used Knorr, 55g pkg

-- 1 cup beef broth
+- 1 cup beef broth low sodium

 - 2 cups frozen veggies I used mix of peas, carrots, green beans and corn

 - 6 large potatoes peeled and cut into cubes